 So here we are eight weeks in to the mission to become healthier.
 Mike the trainer arrived this week armed with his tape measure, his policeman’s flip-up note pad, and the world’s smallest pencil, and set about measuring me.
-To date, I’m 16lbs down and 15cms in which is good progress, but unfortunately my BP is still elevated so treats have to stay few and far between for the time being.
+To date, I’m 16lbs down and 15cms in which is good progress, but unfortunately treats have to stay few and far between for the time being.

 Last summer I had a birthday lunch at The Camberwell Arms.
 For my starter I had homemade crumpets topped with shrimps in lobster butter and a sweet pickled cucumber.
 It was amazing.
 I wrote to them afterwards asking if they’d share the recipe with me, and the chef Michael Davies kindly wrote me a very long email describing the process.
 This is the crumpet recipe; I’ll share the shrimp topping another time.

 What to use – this made 10 crumpets

 - half a tsp bicarbonate of soda

 You’ll need to start the process at least 2 hours before you want to eat the crumpets.

 Weigh out the flours, add the dry yeast and mix well in a large bowl.

 Dissolve the sugar in warm milk and pour into the flour, then beat until you have a smooth batter.
 (I used an electric whisk to do this.
 Big mistake.
 The batter quickly attached itself to the whisks turning into a big batter lollypop, leaving half the flour behind.
 I scraped off the mixture, warmed a bit more milk and added that, then continued to mix by hand.)

 Cover the bowl with a tea towel and leave for 20 minutes up to an hour, until the mix has started to bubble.
 It will increase in size so make sure you have a bowl big enough.